 As well as the good practice that we encountered, we also undertook an analysis of the learning that workshop participants gained.
 In short, participants significantly increased their awareness of academic integrity issues and information as a result of attending the workshops.
-We have prepared a detailed report of this analysis for submission to Higher Education Research and Development, and subject to the outcome of the peer review process, anticipate publication in late 2020.
+We prepared a detailed report of this analysis for submission to Higher Education Research and Development.
+Download the report: Developing and evaluating nationwide expert-delivered academic integrity workshops for the higher education sector in Australia

 |Professor Tracey Bretag

 The University of Western Australia